DJJ Receives Honorary Golden Radish Award

 DJJ is the 181st School District in the state of Georgia.
 There are 30 Georgia Preparatory Academy (GPA) campuses across Georgia located in RYDCs, YDCs and Education Transition Centers (ETCs).

-DJJ was among 90 Georgia school districts to recognized for their achievements at the 2019 Golden Radish Awards.
+DJJ was among 90 Georgia school districts to be recognized for their 2019 Golden Radish Awards achievements.